sateeshperi/nextflow_varcal/nextflow/index.md

 <br>

 *   **Nextflow** is workflow management software which enables the writing of scalable and reproducible scientific workflows.
 *   It can integrate various software package and environment management systems such as **Docker**, **Singularity**, and **Conda**.
-It allows for existing pipelines written in common scripting languages, such as R and Python, to be seamlessly coupled together.
+It allows for existing pipelines written in common scripting languages, such as BASH, R and Python, to be seamlessly coupled together.
 *   Nextflow simplifies the implementation and running of workflows on cloud or high-performance computing (HPC) infrastructures.
 *   Nextflow is backed by **nf-core**: a community-driven platform, which provides **peer-reviewed** best practice analysis pipelines.

 ![](images/state-of-nextflow-2021.png)

 >**Pre-Requisites**
->*  This lesson assumes a working understanding of the command line and a familiarity with running jobs on HPC cluster.
+>*  This lesson assumes a working understanding of the command line, familiarity with Conda, Docker/Singularity and running jobs on HPC cluster.
 >
 >*  This lesson also assumes some familiarity with biological concepts, including the structure of DNA, nucleotide abbreviations, and the concept of genomic variation within a population.